 "The Rationality of the Irrational: War and Emotions.
 Roger Petersen's Game Theoretic Approach to Foreign Intervention" Southeast European Foundation, Budapest, 2014

 "Challenges in U.S. Higher Education" Southeast European Foundation, Budapest, 2013

 "Interlocutors or Interlopers?
 Diaspora Activism in Home-country Politics" Southeast European Foundation, Budapest, 2012

 "Ethnic Self-governance in Serbia.
 The First Two Years of the National Minority Councils" Association for the Study of Nationalities, 17th World Convention, Columbia University, New York, 2012

-I am interested in ethnic minorities struggling to gain or regain a modicum of self-governance.
-In the absence of international agreement (there are no useful foundational documents or guidelines by the UN, OSCE, or even the EU) on what minority rights should contain, each case is unique, but the fears/objections of majorities and the efforts of minorities are not.
-A fascinating research area.
+I am also interested in ethnic minorities struggling to gain or regain a modicum of self-governance.
+In the absence of international agreements (there are no useful foundational documents or guidelines by the UN, OSCE, or even the EU) on what minority rights should contain, each case is unique, but the fears/objections of majorities and the efforts of minorities are not.

 [790:345] Mass Media and U.S. Democracy (Fall 2019, Fall 2018, Summer and Fall 2017, Fall 2016, Fall 2015, Fall 2014)

 Statistical Computing for the Social Sciences.
 Graduate courses at The Brookings Institution, Washington DC, using SAS (for minicomputers) and SPSS (for microcomputers)